Definitions of visibility categories

 Outputs which are accepted, 'E-pub ahead of print' and 'Published' have the default setting 'Public - No restriction'.
 These records will be visible on the Research Portal once Library colleagues have validated the record.

-Visibility settings for activities and prizes
+Visibility settings for activities, prizes, press and media records

 If you upload any documents to activity or prize records, you must comply with the University’s Deposit Licence and ensure that you hold the copyright for the file or are authorised to upload and publicly display the file by the copyright owner.